 This article only applies to damage claims related to trips in the United States.
-For claims related to trips in Canada, check out the information from our insurance provider, Intact.
+For claims related to trips in Canada, click here.

 Step 1: Turo will submit this estimate to a claims administrator with whom we have partnered.
 The administrator will contact the owner to collect any additional information and organize an appraisal if necessary (e.g., if an online appraisal was not already performed or sufficient).
 Setting up a physical appraisal usually takes about 1 to 3 business days.
 After the appraisal is approved by the administrator, the owner can authorize the shop to begin repairs.

 - The claims administrator may facilitate a replacement car while the car is being repaired (at a maximum of $30/day), or the owner may elect to receive Turo travel credit to rent a car through the marketplace.

 Step 2: Payment is authorized to the owner or shop for the repairs.